Nek5000/NekDoc/source/case_files.rst

       ffz = -g ! gravitational acceleration

 ...................
-userf()
+userq()
 ...................

-This functions sets the source term for the scalar equation.
+This functions sets the source term for the energy (temperature) and passive scalar equations.

 ...................
 userbc()